Jax-Core/JaxCore/README.md

 1. Open Core and navigate to the **Settings** page, then to the **Global** tab.
 2. Under **Time & Weather** configure the **Time Format**, **Weather Temperature Unit**, **Weather Location**, and **Weather Language** options according to you personal preference.

-> Note: The **Weather** and the **Time** will be displayed by the modules/widgets based on your configuration, so make sure you configure the global variables correctly.**
+> Note: The **Weather** and the **Time** will be displayed by the modules/widgets based on your configuration, so make sure you configure the global variables correctly.

 #### Addons:

-Addons are third-party toolsprogramsextensions that are required by certain modules and widgets to retrieve song information or to provide additional appearance features such as shadows and widget-blur.
+Addons are third-party tools\programs\extensions that are required by certain modules and widgets to retrieve song information or to provide additional appearance features such as shadows and widget-blur.
 JaxCore modules and widgets currently require two addons to function properly: **[Spicetify](https://spicetify.app/)** and **[Image Magick](https://imagemagick.org/index.php)**.
 Refer to the installation guides linked below to install the aforementioned addons.

 * [Spicetify Installation Guide](https://github.com/Jax-Core/ModularPlayers#installing-spicetify)
 * [Image Magick Installation Guide](https://github.com/Jax-Core/ModularPlayers#installing-imagemagick)

 #### Language:

-Core still has the functionality to switch to a desired language.
+Core has the functionality to switch the display language.
 To do so, follow the steps outlined below.

 1. Open Core and navigate to the **Settings** page, then to the **Language** tab.
 2. Under **Other Languages** choose a language you would like Core to be displayed in.